observeinc/observe-export/README.md

 ### --crawling-format( <crawling_format>)
 If given overwrites the crawling_format field contained in the JSON config.
-Must be given if it is not set in the config file.
+If not given and not specified in the JSON config “json” is used.
 Must either be “json’ or “csv’.

 ### --start-time( <start_time>)